sinnie/learn_web_dev/node.md

     * This allows you to completely defer a callback to a new stack to be invoked at the next _tick_ (an iteration of the event loop).
 This means that the function that called `nextTick` has to return - along with its parent and all the way up to the root of the stack.
 Afterwards, when the loop is trying to execute new events, your nextTick'ed function will be there in a new stack.
   * `setImmediate()` is called at the start of the next tick.
 (Therefore, `nextTick` tasks can add things to the current tick indefinitely, which will prevent other operations from executing.
 In contrast, `setImmediate` tasks can only add things to the queue for the next tick).

-####  __I/O Callbacks__
+####  __Call Pending Callbacks__
+In this phase, pending callbacks are called.
+All I/O callbacks are invoked immediately after polling for I/O, for the most part.
+However, there are cases in which calling such a callback is deferred for the next loop iteration.
+If the previous iteration deferred any I/O callback it will be run at this point.

 Input/Output that may or may not be blocking.
 During the I/O callbacks phase, almost all callbacks are executed.
 However, there are exceptions including close callbacks, ones scheduled by timers, and `setImmediate()`.
 * Some system operations such as types of TCP errors, like `ECONNREFUSED` which occur when attempting to connect, will be queued to execute during the I/O callbacks phase.

+#### __Idle, Prepare__
+Idle handle callbacks are called.
+Despite the name, idle handles are run on every iteration and is active.
+This phase is used internally, and an [interesting discussion can be found here](http://stackoverflow.com/questions/39132618/node-js-why-are-idle-and-prepare-phases-only-used-internally)

-#### __I/O events__
+#### __Poll__
+First, poll timeout is calculated.
+Before blocking for I/O the loop calculates for how long it should block.
+These are the rules when calculating the timeout:
+  * If the loop was run with the `UV_RUN_NOWAIT` flag, the timeout is 0.
+  * If the loop is going to be stopped (`uv_stop()` was called), the timeout is 0.
+  * If there are no active handles or requests, the timeout is 0.
+  * If there are any idle handles active, the timeout is 0.
+  * If there are any handles pending to be closed, the timeout is 0.
+  * If none of the above cases matched, the timeout of the closest timer is taken, or if there are no active timers, the loop will run indefinitely.

+At this point the loop will block for I/O for the timeout calculated by the poll timeout.
+All I/O related handles that were monitoring a given file descriptor for a read or write operation get their callbacks called at this point.

 I/O events are handled by libuv via `epoll`/`kqueue`/`IOCP` on Linux/Mac/Windows respectively.
 When the OS notifies libuv that I/O has happened, it invokes the appropriate handler in JS.
 A given tick of the event loop may process zero or more I/O events.
 If a tick takes a long time, I/O events will queue in an operating system queue.

-#### __Idle, Prepare__
-This phase is used internally, and an [interesting discussion can be found here](http://stackoverflow.com/questions/39132618/node-js-why-are-idle-and-prepare-phases-only-used-internally)

-#### __Poll__
 During the __poll__ phase, scripts for timers whose threshold has elapsed are executed.
-Retrieves new I/O events (Node.js will block here when appropriate).
+Then new I/O events are retrieved.
   * The poll phase executes scripts for timers whose threshold has elapsed and process events in the __poll__ queue, and completes those tasks in that order.
   * When the event loop enters the poll phase and there are no timers scheduled, one of two things will happen.
     * If the poll queue is not empty, the event loop will iterate through its queue of callbacks and execute them synchronously until the queue is empty or the system-dependent hard limit is reached.